Tranthan22/hand_tracking/README.md

 ## How to run this code

 1. Run this code with command `python hand_tracking.py`
-2. Put your parm on
+2. Put your palm on
 3. Finish program with `a` key.